Skip to content

 Is William Alexander aka The Earl & Lord of Stirling, Basking Ridge’s Most Famous Resident?
 Let’s see if we can answer that question.

-William Alexander was considered male heir to the Scottish title of Earl of Stirling through Scottish lineage (being the senior male descendant of the paternal grandfather of the 1st Earl of Stirling, who had died in 1640), and he sought the title sometime after 1756.
-Raised on Broad Street in Lower Manhattan, he decided to move west to the country.
+William Alexander was considered heir to the Scottish title of Earl of Stirling through Scottish lineage (being the senior male descendant of the paternal grandfather of the 1st Earl of Stirling, who had died in 1640), and he sought the title sometime after 1756.
+Raised on Broad Street in Lower Manhattan, he moved west to the country.
 He chose Baskinridge (Basking Ridge) and became what many feel is the area’s most famous resident.
 Let’s take a look.

 Early Years

 William Alexander (1726 – Jan 15, 1783) was the son of Secretary & lawyer James Alexander.
 His mother Mary Spratt Provoost was the widow of David Provoost, a wealthy New York merchant.
-Both James and Mary fled from Scotland in 1716 after participating in the Jacobite rising of 1715.
-James Alexander (May 27, 1691 – April 2, 1756) was a lawyer,statesman, Secretary and Surveyor in colonial New York.
-He served in the Colonial Assembly and as attorney general of the colony in 1721–1723.
+James and Mary fled from Scotland in 1716 after participating in the Jacobite Rising in 1715.
+James Alexander (May 27, 1691 – April 2, 1756) was a lawyer, statesman, Secretary and Surveyor in colonial New York.
+He served in the Colonial Assembly and as the colony’s attorney general from 1721 to 1723.

 Alexander family tree.
-Click image to enlarge – Click this link to the database (free account required).
+Click the image to enlarge.
+To access the database, Click this link (free account required).

-At an early age, William longed to be an astronomer and loved mathematics as well.
-But he also longed for the title of “Lord”, something that his father never pursued, but a title his grandfather held as the 5th Earl of Stirling.
-You see, if you have a title of “Lord”, you also have the rights and privileges back at the House of Lords in England.
-And it was noted that the Stirling’s held title to large tracts of land in America and Canada.
+At an early age, William longed to be an astronomer and loved mathematics.
+But he also longed for the title of “Lord,” something his father never pursued, but a title his grandfather held as the 5th Earl of Stirling.
+If you have the title of “Lord,” you also have the rights and privileges back at the House of Lords in England.
+It was also noted that the Stirlings held title to large tracts of land in America and Canada.
 So if you held the title, you retained the rights to the land that has been acquired by your family.
-William Alexander, the great grandfather was once and official Lord Stirling and owned tracts of land including Maine, Nova Scotia, Block Island, Long Island and large sections of New Jersey.
+William Alexander, the great-grandfather was once an official Lord Stirling and owned tracts of land including Maine, Nova Scotia, Block Island, Long Island, and large sections of New Jersey.

 Lordship Title